opentok/accelerator-core-js/js/README.md

 <script src="path/to/browser/opentok-acc-core.js"></script>
 ```

-Options
+Configuration
 -------
-`Core` can be configured in a number of ways, but the only required options property is `credentials`.
+`Core` can be configured in a number of ways, but the only required options property is `credentials`, which includes an OpenTok API Key, Session ID, and Token.
+These can be obtained from the [developer dashboard](https://tokbox.com/account/#/) or generated with one of the [OpenTok Server SDKs](https://tokbox.com/developer/).

-The `packages` property specifies which accelerator packs should be included in the application.
-If using a bundler like [`webpack`](https://webpack.github.io/) or [`Browserify`](http://browserify.org/), you'll need to install the additional packages using `npm`.
-Otherwise `Core` will look for them in global scope.

-The `containers` property specifies the DOM elements to be used as containers for video streams.
-The remainder of the options properties are specific to individual accelerator packs.

 ```javascript
 const options = {